 Maxie and Mitch

 Now here was an amazing act - Billy and Peter were already well known on the folk circuit from previous incarnations but when they teamed up as Maxie and Mitch it was to great effect.
 Using some hi-tech (for the time) ideas they had the audience in stitches with their act.
 Always a great pleasure to work with, not just because there were two very nice blokes but because they always took the time to help us sort a good sound out through their P.A.
-Billy Mitchell went on to front Lindisfarne and he is still touring, currently with the acoustic show - The story of Lindisfarne.
+Billy Mitchell went on to front Lindisfarne and he is still touring with various projects.
 Check out his web site.
 He's a super talented musician.

-Sadly we have learned that Mike has recently died.
+Sadly, Mike passed away on 23rd December 2014.
 Although we hadn't seen Mike for many a year, he was a regular club performer back in the late 70s and early 80s.
 A friend of mine remembers a gig that I took him too because he said he was in pain for 2 weeks afterwards with laughing so much!
 Mike was kind enough to write a little blurb for one of our very early publicity leaflets.
 Another great bloke to know and to work with, Mike went on to be a star of TV and Films with a major role in Billy Elliott (no relation!!).
 He will be sadly missed.

 One of the more unusual acts on the folk circuit but hugely popular, Dave and Al Sealey sang music hall songs with the two voices and one guitar.
 Fantastic to work with and to listen to, they had the ability to engage an audience withing seconds of being on stage.
 They did many TV and radio broadcasts focusing on the Music Hall genre.
-Sadly, Al passed away a few years back and Cosmotheka are much missed on the folk circuit.
-Dave is still playing and has started touring with his son under the Cosmotheka name again.
+Sadly, Al passed away a few years back and Cosmotheka were much missed on the folk circuit.
+The good news is Dave is still playing and has started touring with his son under the Cosmotheka name again.
 You can read more about Cosmotheka by checking out their web site.

 Always fun to work with, Vin had an amazing style, was an excellent guitar player and superb whistle player and sang songs where the words were hard hitting often tackling the important issues of the time.
 He was perhaps known for the fact that his hilarious introductions to songs could last at least three times longer than the song itself.
 There are many clips on the Internet of Vin singing and playing that are worth searching for.
 Sadly Vin died only a few months ago robbing the world of an amazing talent.